Brief Facts About Chiropractic

 INTAKE AND TREATMENT

-In addition to recording patient history and symptoms, the chiropractic doctor performs a general physical examination, observes the posture and gait of a patient, palpates bones, and examines reflexes both to make a diagnosis and to determine which chiropractic techniques will be most effective.
+In addition to recording patient history and symptoms, the chiropractic doctor performs an examination, observes the posture and gait of a patient, palpates bones, and examines reflexes both to make a diagnosis and to determine which chiropractic techniques will be most effective.
 Chiropractic physicians often utilize x-rays for diagnosis and to insure that manipulation will not adversely affect a patient.
 Chiropractic physicians utilize laboratory testing and conventional diagnostic methods common to all the healing professions.

 Chiropractic doctors use gentle forms of spinal adjustment and manipulation, preceded by soft-tissue therapies and various forms of physical therapy that help the muscles to relax.
-Numerous techniques are used including forms of bodywork and physical therapy modalities such as heat, ultrasonic therapy, electrical neural stimulation, cold packs, traction, exercises and much more.
+Numerous techniques are used including forms of bodywork and physical therapy modalities such as heat, ultrasonic therapy, electrical neural stimulation, low level laser, cold packs, traction, exercises and much more.

 EDUCATION, LICENSURE AND REGULATION